cnpem/ssc-raft/docs/source/about.rst

 * Miqueles, E.X., Rinkel, J., O'Dowd, F. and Bermudez, J.S.V.
 (2014). *Generalized Titarenko\'s algorithm for ring artefacts reduction*.
 J. Synchrotron Rad, 21, 1333-1346.
 DOI: `10.1107/S1600577514016919 <https://doi.org/10.1107/S1600577514016919>`_.
 * Miqueles, Eduardo and Koshev, Nikolay and Helou, Elias S. (2018). *A Backprojection Slice Theorem for Tomographic Reconstruction*.
 IEEE Transactions on Image Processing, 27(2), p.
 894-906.
 DOI: `10.1109/TIP.2017.2766785 <https://doi.org/10.1109/TIP.2017.2766785>`_.

+Acknowledgements
+****************

+We would like to acknowledge the Brazilian Ministry of Science, Technology, and Innovation MCTI for supporting this work through the Brazilian Center for Research in Energy and Materials (CNPEM).
+We want to thank Petrobras (Manhattan Project) - ID 2021/00018-3 for funding part of this project - and Mogno beamline from Sirius, for many fruitful discussion about the reconstruction strategies.
+We also thank FAPESP/CEPID 2013/07375-0 for funding Nikolay Koshev, and FAPESP 2016/16238-4 for funding Gilberto Martinez Jr.

 The ``sscRaft`` package source code is available in `zenodo website <https://zenodo.org/>`_ under the
 DOI: `10.5281/zenodo.10988343 <https://doi.org/10.5281/zenodo.10988343>`_.